hanielcedraz/DiffExpressGenes/README.md

-Here you will find some script to analyze differential expression from RNA-Seq dataset
+Here you will find some script to analyze differential expression genes from RNA-Seq dataset